Philipelima/Logger/README.md

 Logger is a library to facilitate the handling of log files.

-You can clone this code.
+You can clone this code

 #### By HTTPS: